-If you want to create an online course and are wondering how much it will cost you, then you’ll love this guide.
+If you want to start a course business and wonder how much does it cost to create an online course, then you’ll love this guide.

-Creating a course involves a wide range of tasks, starting from writing the course content to recording course videos and getting your course online.
+Creating a course involves various tasks, including writing the course content, recording course videos, and getting your course online.

 At each step, you need to make several decisions which makes estimating the cost of creating an online course a fairly cumbersome task.

-However, the actual cost really depends on various factors which is what we’ll cover in detail in this guide.
+However, the actual cost depends on various factors, which we’ll cover in detail in this guide.

 What Does the Cost to Create an Online Course Depend On?

-As you can imagine, the cost of online course development depends on several factors, and estimating it is not at all a straightforward task.
-Here are some of the decisions that will influence it:
+As you can imagine, online course development costs depend on several factors, so estimating it isn’t a straightforward task.
+Here are some decisions that will influence it: